WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 Note, however, that not all settings are relevant for all blocks.
 The settings section provides an opt-in/opt-out mechanism for themes, but it's the block's responsibility to add support for the features that are relevant to it.
 For example, if a block doesn't implement the `dropCap` feature, a theme can't enable it for such a block through `theme.json`.

-### Opt-in into appearance controls
+### Opt-in into UI controls

-There's one special setting property, `appareance`, which can be a boolean and its default value is true.
+There's one special setting property, `appearanceTools`, which is a boolean and its default value is true.
 When this is enabled, the following setting properties will be on by default:

 - border: color, radius, style, width
 - spacing: margin, padding, units